21-Lagging Badly Pedaling Downhill

 Yahoo is lagging badly despite high growth.
 Yahoo’s revenue growth in the search business is about 19% a year.
 This sounds very good.
 In many industries that growth would be spectacular.
 But the overall growth in search revenues is 28% a year.
 Yahoo is lagging badly.
 Google is the overwhelming star performer.
 Its growth rate is 58% a year.

 Each of the players in the search business, other than Google, has a significant value proposition problem.
-Value is the combination of performance for price.
-If a company’s market share is falling, the inescapable fact is that the value proposition it offers is wrong.
-Either the price is too high or the features, reliability and convenience of the offering are too low.
-Or both the pricing and the performance may be low.
-Eventually, this lagging performance shows up in the numbers.
+Value is the combination of Performance for Price.
+If a company’s market share is falling, the inescapable fact is that the Value proposition it offers is wrong.
+Either the price is too high or the Function, Reliability and Convenience of the offering are too low.
+Or both the pricing and the Performance may be low.
+Eventually, this lagging Performance shows up in the numbers.

-Verizon purchased AOL in 2015 and combined it with several assets from Yahoo in 2017.
+Verizon originally purchased AOL in 2015 for $4.4 billion and acquired Yahoo in 2017 for $4.5 billion.
+After completing its Yahoo acquisition, Verizon placed both brands under the nondescript “Oath” brand.
 The combined company struggled.
 In 2018, Verizon wrote down the combined value of its purchases of AOL and Yahoo by roughly half.

 THE SOURCES FOR STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.